BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Breed animals: `breed`

 This objective is completed by breeding animals of specified type.
-The first argument is the [animal type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html) and second is amount (positive integer).
-You can add `notify` argument to display a message with remaining amount each time the animal is bred, optionally with the notification interval after colon.
-While you can specify any entity, the objective will be completable only for breedable ones.
+The first argument is the [animal type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html) and the second argument is the amount (positive integer).
+You can add the `notify` argument to display a message with the remaining amount each time the animal is bred, optionally with the notification interval after a colon.
+While you can specify any entity, the objective will be completable only for breedabgle ones.

 !!! example
     ```YAML